Tailor-made trip to Colombia

 It is valid for one year and is non-renewable.
 The procedure for this visa is relatively quick and straightforward.

-To apply for a Working Holiday Visa, go online to the Colombian Ministry of Foreign Affairs.
-Then you need to contact the Colombian Consulate in Paris to request an appointment to bring your file in person.
-Find out more about the Colombian Consulate.
+To apply for a Working Holiday Visa, go online to see the requirement on the Colombian Ministry of Foreign Affairs.
+But basically you’ll need to contact the Colombian Consulate in your country to apply.

 You may also be interested in